google/physical-web/documentation/technical_overview.md

 The client lists the meta information from the URL: TITLE, DESCRIPTION, URL, and FAVICON.
 These could be pulled at run time but there is a simple proxy server that acts as a cache to speed up this process.

 ###Server
 The server receives a request from the client with all of the URLs found and returns a JSON data structure listing all of the meta information listed about.
-The current prototype collects no user data, only returning the casched info.
+The current prototype collects no user data, only returning the cached info.
 However alternative implementations could keep track of user choice and use that to help change the ranking within the client.
 The server isn't required but greatly simplifies the work on the client side.

 ###Meta Data
 In order to use URLs, the system expects those URLs to point to a web page, which offers up the meta information described above.
 This somewhat limits the URLs as they much then always point to a valid HTML page.
 This is likely a big limitation to URLs that want to link to native applications.
 This is an imporant use case and needs to be discussed.
 Is there an alternative way to offer this meta data but not point to a web page?